jieunkim1211/academic-kickstart/content/home/work-in-progress.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "Work in Progress"
+title = "Works in Progress"
 subtitle = ""

 [content]